Motorcycle Crash Data

 Although it is difficult to determine fault from crash data, it is possible to identify the key vehicle whose movement was primarily the cause of the first impact.
 The pie chart below illustrates the proportions of crashes in each of these three categories.

-More than four out of ten reported motorcycle crashes are single vehicle crashes.
-Each year in NSW, almost 1,000 riders are involved in serious single vehicle crashes, including over one third (39%) of all motorcycle fatalities.
+Four out of ten reported motorcycle crashes are single vehicle crashes.
+Each year in NSW, over 1,000 riders are involved in serious single vehicle crashes, including a high proportion (44%) of all motorcycle fatalities.

 Why do they crash?